Copyright 2004 by The Wicker Woman-Cathryn Peters

 Then final finish coats could be applied of either varnish, lacquer or shellac to protect the seat from spills.

-During the 1920s and 1930s, the art fibre paper rush was also popular that rush seat weaving and wicker furniture making was taught in just about all the schools and even through at-home weaving parties and classes.
+During the 1920s and 1930s, the art fibre paper rush was so popular that rush seat weaving and wicker furniture making was taught in just about all the schools.
+Fibre paper rush was even used through at-home weaving parties and classes for homemakers.

 If the chair to be rewoven is more on the contemporary side with little value, and you desire a functional, durable chair, then the paper fibre rush is a good choice, because it will last for 5-50 years under normal use and care.